 - Helps position the baby correctly for feeding

-- Performs weigh checks with the baby to assess sufficient intake
+- Performs weight checks with the baby to assess sufficient intake

 - Offers emotional support to breastfeeding mothers

-Lactation consultants work can work in hospitals, for private businesses, and even for themselves.
-They do both private appointments and classes for larger groups.
+Lactation consultant’s work can work in hospitals, for private businesses, and even for themselves.
+They do both individual appointments and classes for larger groups.

 #7.
 Nurse Health Coach

-Nurse health coaches have the ability to actualize their patient’s healthcare goals outside of the hospital setting by helping them develop the healthiest version of themselves.
+Nurse health coaches can actualize their patient’s healthcare goals outside of the hospital setting by helping them develop the healthiest version of themselves.
 By teaching patients how to take optimal care of themselves and holding them accountable, the nurse health coach can inspire clients to achieve even greater results.

-Nurse health coaches works with patients to provide guidance and resources to assist their patient in living a more healthy and balanced lifestyle.
-In terms of nursing experience, nurse health coaches generally have many years of direct patient care in the hospital setting, and have the desire to have a more direct and positive health impact on their patient’s lives.
+Nurse health coaches work with patients to provide guidance and resources to assist their patients in living a more healthy and balanced lifestyle.
+In terms of nursing experience, nurse health coaches generally have many years of direct patient care in the hospital setting and have the desire to have a more direct and positive health impact on their patient’s lives.